- Definitions

 To ensure people experiencing a stroke receive timely stroke assessments, interventions and management, interdisciplinary teams need to have the infrastructure and resources required.
 These may include the following components established at a systems level.

-8. Build capacity for trained neurointerventionists within health regions and academic institutions to ensure sufficient availability to meet regional and provincial EVT healthcare needs.
+- Health regions and academics institutions should build capacity for trained neurointerventionists to ensure sufficient availability to meet regional and provincial EVT healthcare needs.

-9. Urgent acute protocols in place and well-communicated to all healthcare practitioners within the hospital regarding management of in-hospital patients with stroke, ensuring access to CT imaging of the brain, and CTA of the extracranial and intracranial vessels as soon as possible after stroke symptom onset.
+- Urgent acute protocols should be put in place and well-communicated to all healthcare practitioners within the hospital regarding management of in-hospital patients with stroke, ensuring access to CT imaging of the brain, and CTA of the extracranial and intracranial vessels as soon as possible after stroke symptom onset.

-10. Access to specialized acute stroke units where staff are experienced in managing patients who have received intravenous thrombolysis or EVT.
+- Access to specialized acute stroke units where staff are experienced in managing patients who have received intravenous thrombolysis or EVT should be available to all patients.

 System Indicators: